 Sharon married Richard Sweda in 1987, and the two pulled together what little resources they had to start a real estate brokerage and building company.
 Together, they were able to grow their small business into a seven-branch firm of nearly 150 agents, prior to selling their business in 2004.

-During her years as a real estate broker, Sweda was an active state and local leader.
-She held office as President of the Lorain County Association of Realtors, Chairman of the Board for The Cleveland Area Board of Realtors, District V.P. for the Ohio Association of Realtors.
+During her time as a real estate broker, Sharon served on both the local and state levels.
+She held office as the President of the Lorain County Association of Realtors, Chairman of the Board for the Cleveland Area Board of Realtors as well as the District Vice President for the Ohio Association of Realtors.

 Additionally, Sharon lobbied annually on behalf of homeownership protection and health insurance inclusion for independent contractors with the National Association of Realtors in Washington D.C.

 Currently, Sharon runs her own small business, American Patriot Title Agency, which is the only Lorain County title company to be owned and operated by a woman.
 In this position, she continues to work diligently with Ohio homeowners, providing pro bono short sales work for sellers who are in need.